anupdey6/capital-bike-share/README.md

 ## Facebook Prophet:

- Facebook’s Prophet library is designed to do Time Series forecasting and supports R and Python.
+ Facebook’s Prophet library is designed to do Time Series forecasting and supports R and Python.In this stage, The full 2018-20 data from the company [website](https://www.capitalbikeshare.com/system-data) were used to give a forecast using Facebook Prophet.
 We used this library-
-1) To predict What the future bike sharing demand will look like for the next 3 months
+1) To predict What the future bike sharing demand will look like for the next 3 months.
-2) To investigate Factors that contribute to demand
+2) To investigate Factors that contribute to demand.
 3) To find out the hidden opportunities for increasing demand.